UNT-RITS/Tutorials/Basic_Python/README.md

 <img align="right" src="https://jowritesstuff.files.wordpress.com/2016/10/wbxqwb3.gif">

 ### 4. [Python code structure](https://github.com/UNT-RITS/Tutorials/blob/master/Basic_Python/Python%20code%20structure.md).
 What we cover:

  - How a short program does it looks like?
  - What are the main components of a program?
    - Imports
    - Input
    - Defined functions/ Algorithms/ Build-in functions
    - Output
- .

 Waiting for people to go through all these like:

 :copyright: _Image found on [imgur.com](https://imgur.com/gallery/RNRfRE1)_

 -----------------------------------------------
-## B. How to code Neural Network models in Python
+## B. Artificial Neural Network in Python

 ### 1. [What is an Artificial Neural Network?]().
 What we cover: